martinwheatman/JusTalk/README.md

 Similarly, the page reader included the commands:
 - read .. from X
-- read .. from main heading
+- read .. from the main heading

 Text and text areas are managed with the commands:
 - set the value of X to Y